PZL2004/ECG-PPG/README.md

 **Expected Results**

 The end goal of this project, and, therefore, what is expected to be the final result, is the creation of a handheld, pocket-size PPG and ECG monitor that can be used outside of the hospital by patients unfamiliar with the software in order to diagnose health issues.
-Additionally, a simple GUI using C++, as well as an analytical Python code should be developed.
+Additionally, a simple code for a tool using C++, as well as an analytical Python code should be developed.

 **Flow Chart**